 I saw ICCA’s website and went through student’s testimonials.
 I also went through their pictures on Facebook.
 I could see the relaxed environment and high quality learning infrastructure.
 And I was right about both.

 Can you tell us about your Experience at ICCA?

 I joined my certificate course in patisserie and was really excited about this new journey.
 This course lasted for a month and it was truly the most exciting month of my life.
 I was a student again.
 It was the first time I worked in a professional kitchen.
 I had an opportunity to gain from the experience of chefs from across the world.
 I had a chance to make new friends, meet new people and learn new things.
 The best part about my course was that we were not asked to blindly follow a recipe and make our dish.
 We were taught the importance of each and every ingredient and it was explained to us in detail.
 Our basics were made very clear.
 This brought a different level of confidence in me.

 I always wanted to get into some kind of business and my course at ICCA gave me a direction.
 I started a home-based bakery, and named it ‘Dessert in Desert’.
 Thanks to my clear concepts of bakery I actually started getting amazing reviews from my customers.
 But I didn’t want to stop learning yet and thought I should get on to the next level now.
 So I enrolled myself in ICCA’s sugar flower course.

 How was the Sugar Flower course for you?

 Chef Nasrene made sure we learnt even the smallest trick there is about sugar flowers.
 She made sure we knew how to make full utilization of our available resources.
-She made me turn around ball of sugar paste into a beautiful and breathtaking form.
-Eventually I learned more about attention to detail.
+She made me turn around a ball of sugar paste into a beautiful and breathtaking form.
+Eventually, I learned more about attention to detail.
 I realized how even the smallest detail can make a huge difference to your final product.

 You have participated in The Nestlé competition too.
 What is it about?